Aantrreksh/sql-query/terraform.md

   }
   ```

-  For user-managed key encryption, you need a standard plan.
-You cannot change the encryption parameters once the instance is created. {: note}
+  For user-managed key encryption, you need a Standard plan.
+You cannot change the encryption parameters once the instance is created.
+  {: note}

-  Then give the new {{site.data.keyword.sqlquery_short}} instance [access](/docs/account?topic=account-serviceauth) to your {{site.data.keyword.keymanagementserviceshort}} key:
+  Next, give the new {{site.data.keyword.sqlquery_short}} instance [access](/docs/account?topic=account-serviceauth) to your {{site.data.keyword.keymanagementserviceshort}} key.

   ```
   resource "ibm_iam_authorization_policy" "iam_authorization_policy" {